thecartercenter/nemo-docs/content/formsoptionsets/formsoptionsets.rst

 Option Sets can be created with spreadsheet software like Excel, and uploaded directly into NEMO/ELMO:

-1. Outside of NEMO/ELMO, create a CSV or XLS file.
+1. Outside of NEMO/ELMO, create a CSV file (you can export from XLS to CSV from any standard spreadsheet software).
 2. In the first row, include the name for each level as an individual column header (example Company \| Department \| Name ).

 3. Add the names of the options.